-Suicide Prevention Australia, in collaboration with its members and stakeholders, have developed Suicide Prevention: A competency framework (the Framework) to enhance and build capacity, and capability of the non-clinical suicide prevention workforce to respond to people experiencing suicidal thoughts and behaviours.
+Suicide Prevention Australia, in collaboration with its members and stakeholders, have developed a number of psychosocial risk frameworks across different sectors and industries.
+The first of its kind, the Suicide Prevention: A competency framework (the Framework) aims to enhance and build capacity, and capability of the non-clinical suicide prevention workforce to respond to people experiencing suicidal thoughts and behaviours.
 The Framework is informed by, and brings together, knowledge experts in workplace suicide prevention and suicide prevention training.

 “People experiencing distress interact with workforces across various sectors, at different times and in different ways.
 Every contact that a person has with a department, service or individual worker is an opportunity to have a positive impact, ensuring they get the right supports at the right time.”